defano/wyldcard/README.md

 on mouseUp
   ask "Hi!
 What's your name?"
   put it into theName
-  if theName is not empty then answer "Pleasure to meet you," && theName & "." end mouseUp
+  if theName is not empty then answer "Pleasure to meet you, " & theName & "." end mouseUp

 ```

+HyperTalk is a dynamically typed language.
+Internally, WyldCard stores each value as a string of characters and interprets it as a number, boolean, list, coordinate or rectangle depending on context.
+The language does not allow nonsensical conversions: `5 + "12"` yields `17`, but `5 + "huh?"` produces an error.
+Some have argued that HyperTalk is an object oriented programming language, but one whose objects are its user interface elements.

+Keywords and symbols in the language are case insensitive.
+Thus, `put x into y` is the same as `PUt x iNTo Y`.
+Comments are preceded by `--` and terminate at the end of the line.
+HyperTalk has no mutliline comments.
 Although indentation and most whitespace is ignored, newlines have special meaning in the syntax and are somewhat analogous to semicolons in C-like languages.
 Statements must be separated by a newline, and a single statement cannot break across multiple lines.

 For example, this is legal: